cameronabrams/psfgen/README.md

 # psfgen -- a repository of advanced VMD/TcL and psfgen/TcL scripts for generating configurations and CHARMM36 topologies for use with NAMD

-This repository contains psfgen scripts, TcL scripts for use in VMD, and some associated CHARMM36 topology and parameter files and NAMD config files used to generate _initial conditions_ for production MD simulations of various protein systems.
+This repository contains psfgen scripts, TcL scripts for use in VMD, and some associated CHARMM36 topology and parameter files and NAMD config files used to generate _initial conditions_ for production MD simulations of various systems.
 It should be helpful to anyone already familiar with using psfgen to build systems using CHARMM topologies who also needs access to some more advanced system-building capabilities than are available in most tutorials.
 Some of the features this repository provides beyond what psfgen can easily do are the following:

 * support for rudimentary loop model-building to include residues missing in the experimental PDB file but present in the crystallized protein sequence;
-* support for glycans;
+* support for glycans and non-covalently linked sugars;
 * integration between solvation and initial MD simulation config file (easy transfer of box size);
 * support for down-puckered prolines;
 * (more to come)...